orsinium-labs/punchline/README.md

     1. Open "Select same" menu.
     1. Select "Fill and stroke"
 1. Red circles indicate sounds that aren't perfectly fit on the music box.
 They are either in a different octave comparing to most of the other sounds or they are semitones (sharp notes) when your music box doesn't support semitones.
 Punchline tries its best to place them where it will sound OK but you may want to edit them or remove altogether.
-1. Pay attention to the sounds that have the same note and go close to each other.
-The second one might be silent because of limitations of the music box.
+1. Pay attention to the outlined circles (filled with white instead of a color).
+They indicate sounds that are too close to the previous one on the same line.
+They might be silent because of limitations of the music box.
 You may want to decrease the `--speed` for the whole melody or manually move (or remove) colliding sounds.
+The minimal distance between circles (their centers) is configured by `--min-distance`.

 ## Acknowledgments